Interstitial Fluid and the Interstitium: Formation and Function

 The latest discoveries about interstitial fluid are not entirely new, but they provide novel and perhaps important details.
 The word "interstitium" was in use before the recent discoveries, but the details of the interstitium's nature were rather vague.
 In addition, other researchers have proposed that an interstitial space containing fluid may be connected to other fluid-filled spaces.

 The scientists involved in the latest research have given the word "interstitium" a new meaning and seem to have made a direct observation of its structure.
 They use the word to represent a series of connected spaces containing fluid and have suggested that it should be classified as an organ.

 Intriguing and Perhaps Important Information

 The new discoveries are exciting and seem to be respected by other scientists.
 Some scientists feel that calling the interstitium an organ is premature, however.
-It would be interesting to discover whether other researchers can detect the fluid-filled spaces in connective tissue with their own equipment.
+It will be interesting to see whether other research teams can detect the fluid-filled spaces in connective tissue.

 The results of single research projects are often respected in science if they are well designed.
 A discovery is more likely to be accurate if it's replicated by other scientists, however.
 Researchers may make mistakes in their procedure, be unaware of a vital requirement for accuracy, or inadvertently use equipment or techniques that produce misleading results.
-These risks are reduced—though not eliminated—when different researchers or research teams explore a topic.
+These risks are reduced—though not eliminated—when multiple teams of researchers explore a topic.

 Questions & Answers